Schedule a TNR (Community Cat) Appointment

 • Cats MUST come in a appropriately sized live trap.
 Minimum size of 32"(L)x10"(W)x10"(H).
 Cats in carriers will not be accepted and no exceptions will be made!

-• If you do not have a live trap to use for your appointment, you can rent one from Humane Ohio.
+• If you do not have a live trap to use for your appointment, you can rent one from Humane Ohio ahead of time for lower cost and for 30 day window instead of just 7 business days.
 Find out how here.

 • DO NOT TRAP ANY CATS UNTIL YOU HAVE A CONFIRMED APPOINTMENT.
 Walk-ins will NOT be accepted!

-• If you scheduled a TNR appointment, the cat(s) you bring in must receive the community cat package (surgery, rabies vaccine and ear-tip), no exceptions.
+• If you scheduled a TNR appointment, the cat(s) you bring in must receive the community cat package (surgery, rabies and FVRCP vaccines, Bravecto topical 3-month flea prevention applied in house, and ear-tip), no exceptions.
 If you decide to not ear-tip the cat, you will need to reschedule your appointment as an owned pet.
+If you requested an appointment online for an owned indoor cat via the community cat link, your appointment will be cancelled.

 Questions about your upcoming community cat appointment?
 Email us at communitycats@humaneohio.org